Psychology BSc (Hons) (with Foundation Year)UCAS Code: C801|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 Ethical practice and working within a shared set of values is also important to us; our University is deeply committed to serving the common good.
 We see Psychology as a discipline with the capacity, and responsibility, to make a positive contribution to how people live in everyday life.
 Through our teaching of Psychology, we strive to enable our students to grow into constructive citizens who are curious about people, and motivated to make a positive difference to the lives of others.
 Beyond classroom learning, there are opportunities to enrich your chosen programme of study in a way that will help you in developing your psychological thinking.
-They include going on a placement, working as a research assistant in a laboratory, travelling to another country as part of Global Hope, or under the Erasmus study abroad scheme.
+They include going on a placement year, working as a research assistant in a laboratory, travelling to another country as part of Global Hope, or studying abroad.

-Our enthusiasm for the discipline is reflected in our University’s TEF Gold Award, and our consistently high ratings in other reliable measures of the quality of a University; e.g. National Students’ Survey.
+Our enthusiasm for the discipline is reflected in our consistently high ratings of teaching quality.
 If our departmental narrative matches with what you aspire to be, then come and study with us at Liverpool Hope University.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

 - Lectures: Introduction to the scientific method as applied in Psychology; Introduction to Social and Personality Psychology; Research design and analysis.

 - Workshops: Practice of research design and analysis.

 - Tutorials: Developing your thinking as a Psychologist